 There are independent rating agencies that regularly review the finances of insurance companies and their subsidiaries and issue ratings of their financial standing.
 The determinations are based on each company’s financial holdings and its capacity to meet its insurance obligations, such as the guarantees in life insurance policies or annuity contracts.
-In other words, a rating is a measure of the confidence a ratings agency has in a particular company at that moment in time.

 Moodys Investor’s Service, A.M.
-Best Company, Fitch Ratings, and Standard & Poor’s are four of the leading agencies.
+Best Company, Fitch Ratings, and Standard & Poor’s are four of the leading rating agencies.
 Each agency has its own rating system, but, while the ratings can appear similar, they don’t necessarily equate to one another.
 And the rating of the same insurance company can differ from agency to agency.

 In the case of MassMutual, rating agencies have recognized our financial strength as reflected in factors like our strong capital, diversified operating earnings, and focus on proven products.

 The latest ratings for MassMutual can be found here.
-Below are the latest ratings, as of August 1, 2021:1

 - A.M.
 Best Company: A++ (Superior)